How To Pack Lamps & Lampshades For Moving

 At LampTwist, we know moving lamps is a notoriously challenging, risky, and time-consuming process, considering the delicate and fragile nature of lighting that always needs good packing and wrapping.

-All lamp and bulb types come in a variety of odd shapes and sizes, making them tricky to relocate.
+All lamps and bulb types come in a variety of odd shapes and sizes, making them tricky to relocate.
 They are easy to damage with wide sides, tall bases, and other delicate parts, so you wonder how to ensure they arrive at their new location intact?

-Before you read on,
+Before you read on.
+Worry not!

 What Supplies You Need to Pack Lamps for Moving